Here’s what you need to know about lining up a valuable communication studies internship.

 At midsemester, you’ll have the opportunity to meet with the academic supervisor and the site supervisor to discuss your work (summer interns generally do not have this meeting because many internships are done at remote locations).
 Evaluation forms will be provided for the site supervisor at midsemester and at the end of the semester.

 You are required to turn in a final report about the internship at the end of the semester.
-Guidelines will be given to you by your academic supervisor.

 The academic supervisor meets regularly with students to review their progress and work logs.
 The evaluation forms, along with regular meetings and your final typed report, will dictate your grade for the internship.
 You and the site supervisor will determine the salary (if it is paid), work schedule, and specific job description.

-For more information, contact the communication studies department's director of internships, Peggy Fisher.
+For more information, contact the communication studies department's Director of Internships, Peggy Fisher.